|This photograph was filed away for many years simply because I had been unable to confirm the story that came with it when

 that it was an attack of neuralgia that sent him home from South Africa.

 His service records state that William Henry Jenkins married Miss Mary Hannah Jenkins in October 1897.
 With their

 surnames being that same it is quite possible that they were indeed cousins.
 Their two sons are also mentioned: Stewart

-William, born at Edinburgh Castle on 31 August, 1902 and Frederick Norman on 25 August, 1907 (the location is unreadable
+William, born at Edinburgh Castle on 31 August 1902 and Frederick Norman on 25 August 1907 (the location is unreadable in

-army at stated in his service papers as 11 June, 1908 some six days after the family's arrival in Canada ans Jenkins must
+army at stated in his service papers as 11 June, 1908 some six days after the family's arrival in Canada so Jenkins must have